 Finally, some of our employees are beekeepers who keep their own hives.
 Most people are surprised to learn that someone who spends their day eliminating pests would go home and tend to a bee hive, but they sure do!
 We also have natural prairie land, a flower garden and an apiary at our home office in Menomonee Falls.
 Our apiary currently contains four, thriving hives!
 We have an employee there who cares for the bees year-round and harvests honey for our employees (see right image).
 All proceeds of the honey harvest are then donated to United Way.

-If you are concerned about any type of stinging insect issue, contact Wil-Kil for more information.
+If you are concerned about any type of stinging insect issue, contact Terminix Wil-Kil for more information.